 So, as the author, how do you take advantage of this?

 Don't wait.
 Get started building your platform right away.

 That being said, you do want to be building an audience for your book, not starting an unrelated YouTube channel.
 If the Piano Guys wrote a book, I probably wouldn't buy it.
 I love their musical compositions, but that doesn't translate into writing skills.
 On the other hand, I know several people who own Piano Guys sheet music and are thrilled by it.
-It's not 100% of their followers, but they have a large enough audience that even a percentage can be a lot of sales.

 Instead of trying to build up fame through an unrelated method and then hoping some of those people want to check out your book, you want to build a platform that is based around your book.

 What about your book will interest your audience?
 Is it set in Ireland and full of real Irish locations and traditions?
 Is it about being a dog owner?
 Does it feature realistic space travel?
 Does the main character suffer from cancer?

 In order to reach people who will be part of your book's audience, you want to focus on your hook or premise or another major element.
 You want to choose something that is present and important for most of your book.
 Having a dog show up once won't be enough to satisfy dog lovers who were promised a book all about dogs.